Doanhaiduy/ASP.Net-MVC-project-63130260/README.md

 # ASP.Net-MVC-project-63130260
 Final project of web application development course for 3rd year students
-# Your Website Name
+# Sinp Shop

-Welcome to [Your Website Name], an online platform that offers a diverse range of products and a seamless shopping experience.
+Welcome to Sinp Shop, an online platform that offers a diverse range of products and a seamless shopping experience.
 This README.md file provides an overview of the features available for different types of users: guests, logged-in users, and administrators.

 ## Features for Guest Users (Not Logged In)